circleci/circleci-docs/jekyll/_cci2/non-aws.md

 4. Go to the public IP of the host on port 8800 using HTTPS.

-5. Enter your license?
+5. Enter your license.

-6. Complete the Storage section?
+6. Complete the Storage section.

 To install the Nomad Clients, perform the following steps: